leitbogioro/Tools/README.md

 <br />
 <br />

-**--ip-addr "IPv4 address"**: If your cloud provider is from GCP etc, you should input it manually. it must be added with --ip-gate and --ip-mask, if you have added --dhcp-static, don't assign it again!
+**--ip-addr "IPv4 address"**: If your cloud provider is from a oneman merchant etc, you should input it manually. it must be added with --ip-gate and --ip-mask, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />

-**--ip-gate "IPv4 gateway"**: If your cloud provider is from GCP etc, you should input it manually. it must be added with --ip-addr and --ip-mask, if you have added --dhcp-static, don't assign it again!
+**--ip-gate "IPv4 gateway"**: If your cloud provider is from a oneman merchant etc, you should input it manually. it must be added with --ip-addr and --ip-mask, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />

-**--ip-mask "IPv4 subnet musk"**: If your cloud provider is from GCP etc, you should input it manually. it must be added with --ip-addr and --ip-gate, if you have added --dhcp-static, don't assign it again!
+**--ip-mask "IPv4 subnet musk"**: If your cloud provider is from a ONEMAN merchant etc, you should input it manually. it must be added with --ip-addr and --ip-gate, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />